| Discourses | Biography | Portfolio |

 – The Well in the Desert

-It is in the desert–desert as metaphor for isolation and illness–that we have an opportunity to recalibrate our compass.
+It is in the harshness of the desert (metaphor for isolation and illness), that humans have an opportunity to gain a deeper understanding of themselves and recalibrate their compass.
 In the desert, the dreams, goals, and visions of the false self can be seen clearly, sometimes for the first time.
-It is where we articulate a strong NO to who we are not, and YES to who we are.
-Antoine De Saint-Exupéry, tells us What makes the desert beautiful is that it hides a well somewhere.
+It is where humans can articulate a strong NO to who they are not, and YES to who they are.
+In the words of Antoine De Saint-Exupéry, what makes the desert beautiful is that it hides a well somewhere.

-In composing poems about healing, be kind to yourself–the way your mother was towards you.
-Go back and adopt the tenderness you received, and redirect it back to the injured adult self, or embrace and cradle the wounded child that never experience it.
+In composing poems, be kind to yourself – the way your caregiver was towards you.
+Go back and adopt the tenderness you received, and redirect it to your injured adult self, or embrace and cradle the wounded child that never experience it.

-Be not afraid to enter into your pain.
-Own your limitations.
-Embrace your illness.
+Be not afraid to enter your pain, embrace your illness and own its limitations.
 Emotions, like children, heal when they are heard and validated.
-Poet Rolf Jacobsen, said, Let the young rain of tears come, let the calm hands of grief come.
+Poet Rolf Jacobsen, said, let the young rain of tears come, let the calm hands of grief come.
 It’s not all as evil as you think.

-Here is E. E. Cummings 7 line poem, affirming the positive mind:
+Here is E. E. Cummings poem, affirming positive mind:

 I thank you God for this most amazing day